-Japhet is accredited by the Independent Schools Association of the Central States (ISACS) and is a member of the Association of Michigan Independent Schools (AIMS).
+Japhet is accredited by the Independent Schools Association of the Central States (ISACS) and is a member of the Association of Michigan Independent Schools (AIMS) and National Association of Independent Schools (NAIS).
 Japhet School sponsors State Schools of Character, which is the state arm of Character.org (formerly Character Education Partnership) to encourage Michigan schools to provide character education.